invertedaxes/inverted-axes/site/content/about/_index.md

 image: /img/58745180_2295996390660782_7652074997690662912_n.jpg
 about_entries:
   - author: Mike Pitts
+    body: >-
-    body: "For as long as I can remember, I’ve been fascinated by stories.
+      For as long as I can remember, I’ve been fascinated by stories.
 I would devour every story I was told, and later every book I could get my hands on.
-One day, I was introduced to Pitfall! on the Atari and suddenly I was able to take control of a character that seemed to be right out of the stories I loved.
+One day, I was introduced to _Pitfall!_ on the Atari and suddenly I was able to take control of a character that seemed to be right out of the stories I loved.
 From that point on, I was nearly obsessed with exploring as many worlds and stories that I had the chance to.
 Over time I learned to fall not just for the stories, but the art and mechanics that came with so many different titles.
-This is what lead me to want to share my experiences with others.\r\n\nFrom Early Access to Esports, there isn’t much in the gaming world I don’t try and keep an eye on.
-I love watching competitive games and tournaments, play story-driven games, and mess around in the many sandboxes out there.\r\n\nYou can catch me streaming, writing the odd piece, and hanging around on our social media."
+This is what lead me to want to share my experiences with others.

+      From Early Access to Esports, there isn’t much in the gaming world I don’t try and keep an eye on.
+I love watching competitive games and tournaments, play story-driven games, and mess around in the many sandboxes out there.

+      You can catch me streaming, writing the odd piece, and hanging around on our social media.
     heading: Mike Pitts
     imageUrlA: /img/mike-1.jpg
     imageUrlB: /img/mike-2.jpg